Sexual Misconduct and Other Forms of Power-Based Personal Violence

 If, after receiving information from or consulting with EAD, the Program Director, in consultation with the Office of Graduate Medical Education, determines that corrective action should be initiated, the process set out in the House Staff Manual will be followed.

 If, after receiving information from or consulting with EAD, the fellow or trainee’s department, in consultation with the appropriate Dean’s office, determines that the disciplinary process should be initiated, the process for similar conduct violations will be followed.

 Federal Statistical Reporting Obligations

-Under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, certain University officials have a duty to report statistical information regarding sexual assault, domestic violence, dating violence, and stalking occurring on campus or on non-campus property controlled or utilized by the University or students.
-Personally identifiable information is not included, but information must be provided to VUPD regarding the nature of the incident, the date it occurred, and its general location (e.g., on or off-campus, in residential housing, or in the surrounding area) for publication in the Annual Security Report.
-This report helps to provide the community with a clear picture of the extent and nature of campus crime and security measures on campus, to ensure greater community safety.
+Under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, certain University officials have a duty to report statistical information regarding sexual assault, domestic violence, dating violence, and stalking occurring on campus or on non-campus property controlled by the University and utilized by students.
+Personally identifiable information is not included, but information must be provided to VUPD regarding the nature of the incident, the date it occurred, and its general location (e.g., on or off campus, in residential housing, or in the surrounding area) for publication in the Annual Security Report.
+This report helps to provide the community with information regarding the extent and nature of campus crime and security measures on campus, to ensure greater community safety.